-In this section, the market research company should communicate how well they listened and understood the key objectives of your project from the prospecting meetings.
+In this section of the proposal, the market research company should communicate how well they listened and understood the key objectives of your project from the prospecting meetings.

 Your objectives will shape survey or interview questions, and guide the final results.
-Do no hesitate to discuss any comments or concerns when you receive the proposal.
+Do not hesitate to discuss any comments or concerns when you receive the proposal.

 Whatever the methodology is, the firm should spend some time discussing the value of each methodology and why it was chosen over other options.

 This is part of the story we share for our market research projects.
 All great market research companies have a patented process.

 Now that the approach is laid out, the market research company should get into the details here.